eternaldensity/Sandcastle-Builder/README.md

 - Toggling stats view redraws faves
 - IE running locally thought it supported localStorage when it didn't, preventing run
 - New Flux related boost
+- Tool rates for sand and glass are shown with more decimal places if <10

 ## 3.241
 - Prevent Faves that should be hidden from becoming unhidden (just had to move a line into a differnt function)